django/code-of-conduct/statistics.md

 ## Statistics

-In the spirit of transparency, we're sharing numbers of Code of Conduct violations that were reported to the Code of Conduct committee in the recent years.
+In the spirit of transparency, we're sharing numbers of Code of Conduct violations that were reported to the Code of Conduct Working Group in the recent years.

-These statistics are compiled annually by the Code of Conduct Committee.
+These statistics are compiled annually by the Code of Conduct Working Group.

 | Year | Reports | People named | Actions taken by us | Actions taken by local reps | People banned or flagged | Lack of actions taken |
 | :--- | :------ | :----------- | :------------------ | :-------------------------- | :----------------------- | :-------------------- |